gernsoe/BeliefRevision/README.md

 # Belief Revision
 ## Introduction
-Belief Revision for the second assignment in Introduction to Artificial Intelligence course at DTU 02180 May 2022
+Belief Revision engine for the second assignment in Introduction to Artificial Intelligence course at DTU 02180 May 2022

 With this project it is possible to create a belief base, query it for entailment, and to revise it.

-There are two possible ways to create a belief base.
+Using the agent, there are two possible ways to populate the belief base.
-The first one is to populate a belief base with pre-defined clauses.
+The first one is to populate a belief base with a pre-defined example from exercise 9.1 from the exercises.
 The other way is to define each clause manually through expansion.

 Revision is then done through further expansion, or contraction.
+When expanding the belief base, the negated input formula is first contracted from the belief base, before it is added.

 ## How to run the program
 To run the program simply run `menu.py` by typing `py menu.py` in a terminal.
-Several AGM postulates have also been made, these can be run by running `agm_postulates.py` by typing `py agm_postulates.py` in a terminal.
+Several tests that check AGM postulates have also been made, these can be run by running `agm_postulates.py` by typing `py agm_postulates.py` in a terminal.

 When running the menu file, then a menu with 6 options will be shown.
 In order to choose an option, type the number in front of the desired option into the terminal.